 The separation of former Viacom Inc. ("Former Viacom") into two publicly traded entities, CBS Corporation and new Viacom Inc. ("New Viacom") was completed on December 31, 2005.
-As a result, each outstanding share of Former Viacom class A common stock was converted into .5 of a share of CBS Corporation Class A Common Stock and .5 of a share of New Viacom class A common stock and each outstanding share of Former Viacom class B common stock was converted into .5 of a share of CBS Corporation Class B Compon Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of New Viacom class B Common stock.
+As a result, each outstanding share of Former Viacom class A common stock was converted into .5 of a share of CBS Corporation Class A Common Stock and .5 of a share of New Viacom class B common stock and each outstanding share of Former Viacom class B common stock was converted into .5 of a share of CBS Corporation Class B Common Stock and .5 of a share of New Viacom class B common stock.
 All prior period share and per share data have been adjusted to reflect this conversion.
 The results of New Viacom have been reflected as discontinued operations in 2005.